Zaeem-Raza/Animal-Detection-using-CNN/README.md

     - **Dense**: 64 neurons, ReLU activation.
     - **Output Dense**: 10 neurons (for 10 classes), Softmax activation to output probabilities for each class.

-This structure is designed to progressively reduce the spatial dimensions and learn hierarchical representations of the input images, which improves classification accuracy.
+This structure progressively reduces the spatial dimensions and learns hierarchical representations of the input images, which improves classification accuracy.

 ## Requirements